eunchi-kim/Bayesian_inference_fourJV/README.md

 # Parameter estimation from current-voltage curves

-This repository contains code for parameter estimation current-voltage curves from NN-based surrogate models.
+This repository contains code for parameter estimation from current-voltage curves with a NN-based surrogate model.

 > **Note:**
 > Due to licensing issues for the drift-diffusion simulator, the corresponding code is omitted.